 Redocly integrates by using a personal access token to authenticate to Azure Repos.

 We recommend using a service user account.
 A service user is a user created in Azure Repos intended for use by a machine.
 You would login to the service user account to generate a personal access token for use by a 3rd party service (like Redocly).
 We recommend naming your service user "Redocly" or similar.

 - Create a personal access token

 Read the Azure docs to learn how to create a personal access token.
-Be sure to note Azure DevOps has a current and preview features which have different locations for finding where to generate your personal access token.
+Azure DevOps has a current and preview features environment which have different locations for finding where to generate your personal access token.

-- Navigate to the Org Settings page by browser to
+- Navigate to the Org Settings > Source control providers page.

-In case you have already connected to Azure, you can update your token by clicking Change, changing your token, and then clicking Update Azure Settings.
+You can update your token by selecting Change, changing your token, and then selecting Update Azure Settings.